microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 Validation errors:
 - Validate that `hit object` is not undef.
 - Validate the compatibility of type `AttrT`.
-- Validate that `attributes` is a valid pointer.

 #### Generic State Value getters